somatechlat/SomaAgentHub/README.md

 ## 🤝 Contributing

-1. Fork the repository and create a feature branch from `soma_integration`.
+1. Fork the repository and create a feature branch from `main`.
 2. Enable the repo virtual environment and install dev tooling:
    ```bash
    python -m venv .venv